mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 ## Introduction

+Quick summary: it should be enough for any reader wanting to know what their responsibilities are (and to read the related notes) to check their role descriptions under [Phase-independent responsibilities](#phase-independent-responsibilities) and [Current phase](#current-phase).

-This document lists the responsibilities and related instructions and guidelines for a GSoC program.
-GSoC is made up of multiple phases, each of which have widely different responsibilities.
+This document lists the responsibilities, related instructions and guidelines for a GSoC program.
+GSoC is made up of multiple phases, each of which have different responsibilities.
 This document is structured accordingly.
 [Phase-independent responsibilities](#phase-independent-responsibilities) are listed, then phase-dependent responsibilities are divided into whether it's the current phase, a previous phase, or an upcoming phase.
 Between phases, the GSoC team roles, membership and responsibilities are variant.
 The rest of the document is under the [Details](#details) section, which holds guides, links and instructions, and it's linked as needed from the responsibility lists.

-It should be enough for any reader wanting to know what their responsibilities are (and to read the related notes) to check their role descriptions under [Phase-independent responsibilities](#phase-independent-responsibilities) and [Current phase](#current-phase).

 # Phase-independent responsibilities